whoiscc/hbricks/README.md

 Humor Bricks, a `/remake` of [the Breakout game].

-The core part is `Game.c`.
+The core part is `Game/Normal.c`.
 It is recommended to read [convention] before diving into code.

 **Screenshots**